dharmab/skyeye/docs/PLAYER.md

 Threat locations are given in BRAA format if they are relevant to a single friendly aircraft, or Bullseye calls if they are relevant to multiple friendly aircraft.

-Your own aircraft must be on the SRS frequency, and using the same name in DCS and in SRS, to receive THREAT monitoring.
+Your own aircraft must be on a SRS frequency, and using the same name in DCS and in SRS, to receive THREAT monitoring.

 ### FADED